4 Telltale Signs You Might Be Suffering From "Inflammaging"Reading Time: 9 minutes

 - Experience chronic pain with no apparent cause.

-- If you’re easily agitated or have a hard time keeping your cool or suffer from persistent brain “fog.”
+- If you’re easily agitated or suffer from persistent brain “fog.”

-- a noticeable disparity between your chronological age and your internal biological age.
+- There’s a noticeable difference between your chronological age and your biological age.